processone/docs.ejabberd.im/content/admin/installation.md

     You can grant administrative privileges to many XMPP accounts, and also to accounts in other XMPP servers.

-3. Restart `ejabberd` to load the new configuration.
+3. Restart ejabberd to load the new configuration.

 4. Open the Web Admin (usually `http://localhost:5280/admin/`) in your favourite browser.
 Make sure to enter the *full* JID as username (in this
     example: `admin1@example.org`).
-The reason that you also need to enter the suffix is due to `ejabberd`’s virtual hosting support.
-You can manage several XMPP domain on a single instance.
+The reason that you also need to enter the suffix is due to ejabberd’s virtual hosting support.
+You can manage several XMPP domains on a single instance.

-## Creating Backend Database
+## Backend database

 By default, ejabberd uses its own database to store runtime data.
 In many cases you may need to let ejabberd use an external SQL database.